 (i) As a Taxpayer

-SMEs that qualify for the Pro-Pyme regime must determine their gross taxable income based on the information made available by the SII to the SME’s personal electronic file, which is in turn generally based on the electronic purchases and sales registry used by the SME for VAT purposes.
-To determine its net taxable income, the SME must deduct the expenses actually paid during the year from the revenues actually received.
-Dividends received by an SME from other Chilean entities are exempt from tax.
-As regards the expenses, an SME can treat NOLs from prior taxable years as a deductible expense as well as bad debts written-off during the taxable year.
+An SME that qualifies for the Pro-Pyme regime must determine its gross taxable income based on the information made available by the SII to the SME’s personal electronic file, which is in turn generally based on the electronic purchases and sales registry used by the SME for VAT purposes.
+To determine its net taxable income, an SME must deduct the expenses actually paid during the year from the revenues actually received.
+Dividends received by an SME from an other Chilean entity are exempt from tax.
+As regards expenses, an SME can treat NOLs from prior taxable years as a deductible expense as well as bad debts written-off during the taxable year.
 However, if the SME carries out transactions with related parties, it must determine its net taxable income under the general rules.
-Furthermore, when determining its net taxable income, an SME is not required to adjust its assets and liabilities for inflation and, unlike ordinary taxpayers, SMEs are also not only entitled to fully depreciate their fixed tangible assets in the year they are acquired, but can also deduct their input and inventory in the year they are purchased, provided they are not sold or consumed in that year.
+Furthermore, when determining its net taxable income, an SME is not required to adjust its assets and liabilities for inflation and, unlike an ordinary taxpayer, an SME is also not only entitled to fully depreciate its fixed tangible assets in the year in which they are acquired, but can also deduct its input and inventory in the year they are purchased, provided they are not sold or consumed in that year.

 SMEs that qualify for the Pro-Pyme regime are subject to the first category tax at the reduced rate of 25%.
-However, due to the economic crisis, the tax rate is temporarily reduced to 10% for income received or accrued during taxable years 2020, 2021, 2022 and 2023.
-The tax rate for income received or accrued in 2024 is also reduced but at 12.5%.
+As a result of the economic crisis, reduced tax rates have applied on a temporary basis since taxable year 2020.
+The tax rate for income received or accrued in taxable year 2024 is reduced to 12.5%.
+For income received or accrued during taxable years 2020, 2021, 2022 and 2023 the tax rate was temporarily reduced to 10%.

 Furthermore, these SMEs are required to pay advance first category tax on a monthly basis.
 During the year in which the SME starts its activities, the tax rate is 0.25% over the SME’s monthly revenues; in subsequent years, the tax rate is maintained at 0.25% if the SME’s revenues in the preceding year do not exceed 50,000 development units, while the rate is increased to 0.5% if the revenues in the preceding year exceed that amount.
 However, as a result of measures to combat the economic crisis, SMEs are required to pay only 50% of the monthly advance first category tax due during taxable years 2020, 2021, 2022, 2023 and 2024.
 Therefore, for these years, the monthly advance first category tax rate is 0.125%, unless the SME’s revenues in the preceding year exceed 50,000 development units, in which case the rate is 0.25%.
 Advance first category tax payments may be used by shareholders as a tax credit with respect to distributions they receive from SMEs.